-What have you learned since starting with Mind the Product?
+What have you learned from working with mind the product?

-We were able to delve into some of the surveys that Mind the Product has collected over the last couple of years and one of them had around 1200 responses from product managers from all over Europe.
+We delved into some surveys that Mind the Product has collected over the last couple of years and one of them had around 1200 responses from product managers from all over Europe.

 I was able to take a pretty big sample and analyse the results around one particular question which I was really interested in the answer, and it was "what's your biggest challenge as a p.m.".
 By a magnitude of almost 12 percentage points, the number one answer was ‘stakeholder communication and management’.

 So the biggest challenge that product managers are experiencing is not implementing a product or building something on a technical stack or figuring out how to roll out or problems with figuring out what the user wants.
 Their biggest challenge is getting the organisation to support them in this process.